Improving mental health through healthy eating

 Your brain needs fatty oils especially omega-3s and 6s to keep it working well.
 So rather than avoiding all fats, it’s important to eat the right ones.
-Oily fish, nuts, seeds and avocado are all great sources of healthy, mood-boosting fats.
+Oily fish, eggs, nuts, seeds and avocado are all great sources of healthy, mood-boosting fats.
 Learn more about how to eat well here.

 It's best to try to avoid

 Eating too much fried or processed foods and sweets; Swap junk food for healthy snacks

 Skipping meals - Read our advice on cheap and healthy meals here

 Drinking too much alcohol